 - Time spent responding to service issues

 Public cloud consists of traditional “as-a-Service” providers.
 The organization pays a third-party to maintain its data center.
-Examples of public cloud include:
+Examples of public cloud include Amazon Web Services (AWS) and Microsoft Azure.

 By contrast, private clouds are single-tenant services.
 The third-party service provider dedicates resources to one customer, giving that organization control over server resources.
-The service provider isolates the physical servers and all components so that no other customer has access to them.
+The service provider isolates the physical servers and all components, so no other customer has access to them.

 Making Informed Technology Decisions

 Every technology deployment has positives and negatives.
-No “one size fits all” deployment exists.
-Some organizations will choose to become cloud-only while others need to maintain a hybrid environment (inclusive of on-premises data centers).
+No one-size-fits-all deployment exists.
+Some organizations will choose to be cloud-only while others need to maintain a hybrid environment.

 However, all technology choices require a security investment.
 Organizations need security solutions that can respond to their unique IT decisions.
-Turning to a managed security solution, like Alert Logic, can streamline the security costs associated with both on-premises and cloud infrastructures.
+Turning to a managed security solution like Fortra’s Alert Logic can streamline the security costs associated with both on-premises and cloud infrastructures.